What Is a Family Law Barrister?

 - and abduction.

-A number of members of chambers have extensive experience conducting sexual cases, both in the family court and the crown court.
+A number of members of our family law barrister chambers have extensive experience conducting sexual cases, both in the family court and the crown court.
 Such cases, and especially trials, require meticulous preparation, commitment and attention to detail.
 Our barristers are well versed in managing document-heavy and multiple expert cases.

 Our family barrister team are well-versed in financial disputes, arbitration and collaborative law, too.
 Please see below for more information.